dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough.md

 [`sec-tests/hold-open/compose.yaml`](../sec-tests/hold-open/compose.yaml) defines the components and configuration for a containerized RailsGoat and ZAP setup.

-This job will hold RailsGoat open so you can browse it by visiting http://localhost:3002.
+This job holds RailsGoat open so you can browse it by visiting http://localhost:3002.
 From there you can create an account, search for vulnerabilities manually, and generally get used to it.

 This hold-open job also includes a ZAP container which can analyze RailsGoat for vulnerabilities.
 You'll automate this later in the lab.